Co-authored by Professor Andrew Chesnut, Dr. Kate Kingsbury*, and Mr. David B. Metcalfe**

 La Catrina was one of thousands of sketches of skeletons garbed in European finery that derided the vanity and opulent lifestyles of the upper classes whose extravagances came at the expense of the suffering lower classes.
 The message Posada was conveying was that no matter one’s wealth or status, no one escapes death and indeed the phrase “todos somos calaveras” (we are all skeletons) is often attributed to the illustrator.
 In this manner, la Catrina resembles Santa Muerte in that she serves as a reminder of the inevitability of death, however beyond this there are no further similarities apart from that both are female skeletons.

 Given that the skeleton motif has deep roots in Mexico, the image of La Catrina resonated deeply with the public and with Mexican muralist Diego Rivera who altered the image of La Catrina.
-He morphed her into a mestizo symbol that amalgamated pre-Hispanic, colonial and postcolonial thanatological themes in his famed 1948 mural Dream of a Sunday Afternoon in Alameda Park in which he depicted himself as the son of la Catrina and Posada.
-Since that time innumerable iterations of the skeleton dame have been fashioned, and in keeping with Riviera’s use, la Catrina has morphed from a satirical symbol into one of national cultural identity.
+He morphed her into a mestizo symbol that amalgamated pre-Hispanic, colonial and postcolonial thanatological themes in his famed 1948 mural Dream of a Sunday Afternoon in Alameda Park in which he depicted himself as the son of La Catrina and Posada.
+Since that time innumerable iterations of the skeleton dame have been fashioned, and in keeping with Riviera’s use, La Catrina has morphed from a satirical symbol into one of national cultural identity.

-In the 1980s, three-dimensional statuettes of la Catrina began to appear on sale, largely bought by tourists and affluent Mexicans.
+In the 1980s, three-dimensional statuettes of La Catrina began to appear on sale, largely bought by tourists and affluent Mexicans.
 These are still popular.
 La Catrina has also since this time become widely used in commercialized Day of the Dead celebrations.
 Unlike Santa Muerte who though sometimes dressed in spangly gowns may also be depicted as austere, La Catrina is always frivolously clad, usually in a flashy frock, often clutching a purse or a parasol and always bedecked with her trademark flamboyant, floppy hat.
 Today, she remains an important icon of Mexicaness, and speaks to the unique and fruitful cultural dialogue which continues in Latin America.

 LA MUERTE FESTIVA

 Mexican culture is not alone in its remembrance of death, but it is unique in how, more often than not, these commemorations mingle the festive with the funereal in an interplay of joviality and sorrow, evincing an understanding of life and death that is more nuanced than that we often encounter in the West.
-Whether it is under the scythe of Santa Muerte during the festivities of Dia de los Muertos, or in the “elegant” image of Calavera Catrina, Mexicans recognise death plays a central role in their daily lives which continues much as in the pre-Hispanic past, to provide a potent image for the inevitable cycles of life, rather than, as in much of the Western world, a sense of finality and horror.
+Whether it is under the scythe of Santa Muerte during the festivities of Dia de los Muertos, or in the “elegant” image of Calavera Catrina, Mexicans recognize death plays a central role in their daily lives which continues much as in the pre-Hispanic past, to provide a potent image for the inevitable cycles of life, rather than, as in much of the Western world, a sense of finality and horror.
 Running through it all is a sense of humor and empowerment, which takes the hard lessons of death and embraces them with a fullness that is often surprising to those unfamiliar with these traditions.

 Recalling pre-Columbian traditions, death remains an image of rebirth and renewal.
 The imagery and practices associated with these traditions keep the memory of a turbulent history alive.
 From a multitude of diverse Indigenous peoples in a territory that was torn limb from limb by the Spanish to line their pockets, to today, a nation with dire disparities between rich and poor and a plague of narco-violence which obliterates the lives of the innocent and the criminal every nanosecond.
 Nevertheless, death perdures as the great equalizer, in which everyone from incarcerated drug baron El Chapo to billionaire impresario Carlos Slim will inevitably succumb to Santa Muerte’s leveling scythe.